 Behavioral health specialists (psychologists, social workers, counselors) work closely with primary care providers (pediatricians, nurse practitioners) to provide coordinated, convenient and cost-effective behavioral health services for children and adolescents at their Children’s Minnesota primary care clinics.

 Access guide to our integrated behavioral health specialists

 How do I meet with an IBH specialist?

 Integrated behavioral health is an extremely important part of a child’s well-being and development.
 Families can get support from behavioral health specialists during well-child check-ups and other appointments as needs arise—just ask when you make your appointment!

 In addition, behavioral health specialists see patients at primary care clinics or can connect with your family during a virtual care appointment.
-To make an appointment, call your primary clinic at Minneapolis, St. Paul or West St. Paul or discuss it with your primary care provider at your next visit.
+To make an appointment, call your primary care clinic or discuss it with your primary care provider at your next visit.

 Why is it convenient?